Our genes are at a mismatch with our current environment and it is making us sick

 Stress and mental/emotional wellbeing

 Nowadays, these threats have been eliminated, well at least in the developed world.
 Rather than acute stressors, these days we face chronic, long term stressors.
-These are things like financial stress, work stress, internal emotional issues, stress caused from relationships, family, friends and even physical stressors like a chronic lack of sleep, lack of exercise, smoking, excess alcohol intake, increased sedentary lifestyles, poor diet choices and chronic health issues.
+These are things like financial stress, work stress, internal emotional/mental health issues, stress caused from relationships, family, friends and even physical stressors like a chronic lack of sleep, lack of exercise, smoking, excess alcohol intake, increased sedentary lifestyles, poor diet choices and chronic health issues.

 These chronic stressors raise the stress hormones in our bodies over long periods of time, which can have serious long-term health effects that can contribute to the development of chronic diseases.